enlowell01/Pet-Adoption-Safe-Haven-Forked/README.md

 - Create the Safe Haven Home/landing page where a user may choose to browse available DOGS or CATS to adopt.
 - Create CREATE page to add a new adoptable dog or cat

-- Create READ pages for dogs and cats available to adopt
+- Create READ pages for ALL dogs and cats available to adopt -Create READ page for EACH dog/cat that's available to adopt

 - Create UPDATE function to update existing adoption listings and adoptee status

 - Create DELETE function to remove adoptable pets.
 (Immediate removal?
 Removal after x number of days?)

-- Creat About Us page.
-Currently a catch-all place for display of group info and stretch goals?
+- Create About Us page.
+Currently a catch-all place for display of group info and stretch goals (coming soon features)?

 - DEPLOY continuously to a host (Netlify)
 - STYLE page by end of class next Sunday 7/16